mmkaram/mmkaram.github.io/markdown/SquashAI.md

 There is one point of data collection: the video.
 Recorded from a single smartphone, a video can either be streamed live into the program, or it can be uploaded from the device's storage.

 Once there is a feed, the real work can begin.
-Three key data points are collected every frame.
+Three key data points are collected every frame:
 1. The position of the ball
 2. The positions of both players
 3. The bounds of the court